 Other scholars look at the context from digital perspective, thus, suggest digitally inclined leadership expertise that can transform a society in a digital era.
 These include the expertise of crafting winning digital strategies, developing marketable businesses, and solid digital capabilities (Antonopoulou, Halkiopoulos, Barlou, & Beligiannis, 2021).
-Other scholars further argue that social transformation has to be seen within the context of mega global trends.
+Other scholars further argue that social transformation must be seen within mega-global trends' context.
 Arne, Michaela, & Heike (2022) state that the societal transformation requires enhanced capacities to tackle grand global challenges such as climate change, the ageing society, health, digitalization or growing social and territorial inequalities.

-Therefore, it may be said that the very concept of societal transformation is so broad and long-lasting process that requires a very comprehensive approach and collective actions.
+Therefore, it may be said that the concept of societal transformation is a broad and long-lasting process that requires a comprehensive approach and collective actions.

-Raising effective leaders that can transform a society is also a very complex undertaking.
+Raising effective leaders who can transform a society is also complex.
 Some scholars argue that in order to develop transformed leaders that can spearhead social transformation, it’s imperative to employ an approach that blends proven traditional values with modern values (Kane, Phillips, Copulsky, & Andrus, 2019).
 Paza & Odeliusa (2021) assert that leadership competencies are influenced by organizational context.
 To this effect, organizations are expected to equip their leaders in a manner that fits their unique organizational context.
-Luísa & Catarina (2021) insist that despite the ever-changing circumstances, there are consistent leadership core competencies that are relevant to all circumstances.
+Luísa & Catarina (2021) insist that despite the ever-changing circumstances, consistent leadership core competencies are relevant to all circumstances.
 According to Karakose, Kocabas, Yirci, Papadakis, Ozdemir, & Demirkol (2022) despite the fact that certain standard leadership skills remain relevant, leaders with adaptive skills can navigate through the change better than those possessing standard set of skills.

 Scholars describe the skills that transformative leaders need to possess within the digital context of the 21st century.
-According to Luísa & Catarina (2021), the digital context is making leadership development efforts more challenging in that the change is faster than the time it takes to prepare leaders to lead a change.
+According to Luísa & Catarina (2021), the digital context makes leadership development efforts more challenging because the change is faster than the time it takes to prepare leaders to lead a change.
 Gomathy, Mohanapriya, Mahalakshmi, & Hemalatha (2022) list social skills such as collaboration, connection and communication for leaders to be effective in the digital era.
 Likewise, Edgar & Peter (2023) underline that leaders need to collaborate with their team and other leaders or fail altogether.
 Julian (2022) asserts that leaders should remain agile.
 That is to say, they can thrive if only they remain adaptive through continuous learning.
-Further, Anna & Magdalena (2021) argue that leadership agility and adaptability have become skills that are required among leaders to be successful in the volatile, uncertain, complex, and ambiguous world.
+Further, Anna & Magdalena (2021) argue that leadership agility and adaptability have become skills required among leaders to succeed in the volatile, uncertain, complex, and ambiguous world.
 Yet, they underline that digitization of processes should not eliminate human skills.

 Karakose, Kocabas, Yirci, Papadakis, Ozdemir, & Demirkol (2022), an article which examined influential authors and journal articles between 1983 and 2021 with emphasis on key themes of leadership in the digital era noted that the most unique feature of today’s change is the sheer speed and extent of the changes taking place.
-The technology-led transformation has caused many organizations to radically change their leadership and management processes.
+The technology-led transformation has caused many organizations to change their leadership and management processes radically.
 Digitalization has caused a paradigm shift, along with new innovative business models and business behaviors, which has required leaders to possess certain digital skills ensure social transformation.
 In alignment with the unprecedented change, leaders in digital era must aim to consistently manage digital transformation processes by adopting multiple leadership approaches.
 According to this source, effective digital leadership requires an empathetic problem-solving, fast, accurate, and participatory decision-making ability, as well as effective networking skills, which requires digital literacy, agility, and cooperation.